Midoiaga/VirPat-2024/README.md

 |                         | si_o_no (yes/no)                                                    |When the doctor questions the patient about a particular symptom and when he expects a yes or no answer. | Do you have ringing in your ears? / do you have an itchy nose? | 662|

 ## References
-<a id="References"></a>

 Faiha Fareez, Tishya Parikh, Christopher Wavell, Saba Shahab, Meghan Chevalier, Scott Good, Isabella De Blasi, Rafik Rhouma, Christopher McMahon, Jean-Paul Lam, Thomas Lo, and Christopher W. Smith.
 A dataset of simulated patient-physician medical interviews with a focus on respiratory cases.
 Scientific Data, 9(1):313, 06 2022.ISSN 2052-4463. doi: 10.1038/s41597-022-01423-1.
-URL [https://doi.org/10.1038/s41597-022-01423-1](url).
+URL [https://doi.org/10.1038/s41597-022-01423-1](url). <a id="Fareez"></a>

 Fr ́ejus A. A. Laleye, Ga ̈el de Chalendar, Antonia Blani ́e, Antoine Brouquet, and Dan Behnamou.
 A French Medical Conversations Corpus Annotated for a Virtual Patient Dialogue System.
 In Proceedings of The 12th Language Resources and Evaluation Conference, pages 574–580, Marseille, France, May 2020.
 European Language ResourcesAssociation.
-URL [https://www.aclweb.org/anthology/2020.lrec-1.72](url).
+URL [https://www.aclweb.org/anthology/2020.lrec-1.72](url). <a id="Laleye"></a>